StephanHoyer/modelz/README.md

 so what's models?
 -----------------

-With models, we try to build a `backbone/ampersand`-Model for the upper attempt.
+With *models*, we try to build a `backbone/ampersand`-Model for the upper attempt.
 No prototypes involved here.

 Currenlty it's a minimal approach to have properties with getter/setter, automatic children/collection construction and change-events.
 It's currenlty 4k unminified code.